 Water is provided and the midday helpers supervise the children in the dining room and playground.

 Break Time Information

 Milk is provided free of charge as part of the Nursery snack and is available for children in Reception to Year Two at a subsidised rate.

 For children in Nursery to Year 2 a fruit or vegetable snack is provided free of charge on a daily basis.
-There are many break time activities in the playground and the playground is zoned into different areas to encourage different imaginative play.
+There are many break time activities in the playground and the playground is split into zoned areas to encourage different types of play.
 Nursery, Reception and Key Stage One children have their own play areas and Years 3 to 6 share a playground.

 Winter Uniform – Girls

 • Red or white polo shirt or white blouse